DimABSA/DimABSA2026/README.md

 -->
 ## Subtask 1: Dimensional Aspect Sentiment Regression (DimASR)

-Given a textual instance and one or more target aspects, predict a real-valued **valence-arousal (VA)** score for each aspect.
+Given a text and one or more aspects, predict a real-valued **valence-arousal (VA)** score for each aspect.
 The input is in JSON Lines format and includes the following fields.